wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-3.&emsp;Miracles occur naturally as expressions of love.
+3. Miracles occur naturally as expressions of love.
 ²The real miracle is the love that inspires them.
 ³In this sense everything that comes from love is a miracle.